Council on Teacher Education

 School and Community Experiences

 Clinical experiences are a vital component of teacher education programs.
-School and Community Experiences (SCE) coordinates all aspects of clinical placements for students leading to Illinois licensure in Early Childhood, Elementary, and Secondary Education.
+School and Community Experiences (SCE) coordinates all aspects of clinical placements for students leading to Illinois licensure in Early Childhood, Elementary, Middle Grades and Secondary Education.
 They also provide assistance to and collaboration among all parties involved in the teacher licensure process within the College of Education.

 Each licensure program on the SCE website provides specific information regarding: